2016 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2016-S DCAM Half Dollar Value

-The 2016-S DCAM Kennedy half dollar represents the standard proof offering with a total mintage of 621,384 pieces.
-Unlike the silver version, this edition uses the traditional copper-nickel clad composition introduced for proofs in 1971.
+The 2016-S DCAM Kennedy half dollar is the standard proof offering, with a total mintage of 621,384 pieces.
+Unlike the silver version, this edition uses the traditional copper-nickel clad composition that was introduced for proof coinage in 1971.
+The “S” mintmark identifies it as a product of the San Francisco Mint, which has specialized in proof coin production for decades.

 2016-S DCAM Price/Grade Chart